csekankan/Product-feed/Readme.md

 #####  5. Assumptions
+- we will delete the file after upload(Can be extended to storage in archive and use different  lifecycle policy)
 - Assumption is each of the 3000 stores upload the feed once or twice daily.Each store have max 1 or two users (Manager)to access the webisite daily
 - It is fine for user to wait for status of the file upload.As for large file it could take time for upload.
 - Frontend will be used for leass heavy update.More on viewing data.(read heavy than write heavy)